iamantony/create_android_bootanimation/README.md

     $python3 create_bootanimation.py SOURCE_FOLDER WIDTH HEIGHT FPS SAVE_TO_FOLDER -ZIP

-* PATH_TO_SOURCE_FOLDER - absolute path to the folder with .gif image or .png images.
+* SOURCE_FOLDER - absolute path to the folder with .gif image or .png images.
 If you specify .gif image, it will be unpacked to .png images.
 * WIDTH - width of the device screen
 * HEIGHT - height of the device screen